Sakib2186/Sakib2186/README.md

 I guess I do have an OCD to not stop thinking until and unless I come up with a solution for a given problem :dizzy_face:.

-My main tech stack is python, but again as a software engineer I can migrate to any other language as need.
+My main tech stack is python, but again as a software engineer I can migrate to any other language as required.
-(Such a shame if I couldn't.
-4 years of degree but a complete waste :alien:)
+(If I couldn’t, four years of engineering would feel like a bug, not a feature :alien:)

 I do try to solve [LeetCode]([https://www.example.com](https://leetcode.com/u/Sakib_Sami/)) problems everyday.

 Few Fun Facts about me:
   - My life is boring :sob:
   - Never ever dated :sob: :sob:
-  - I love cats, but my mom won't let me have one.
+  - I love cats :cat:, but my mom won't let me have one.
   - **Hobbies**: I don't know.

 <!--